ChunmingZhangUW/SIE-GLM_Techno/README.md

-# Statistical Learning of Neuronal Functional Connectivity
+# Statistical learning of neuronal functional connectivity
 ============== README Description for MATLAB Code =============================

 This README describes the procedure for producing the numerical results presented in the paper: